miloshunter/algoritamske_heuristike/README.md

 # Algorithm Heuristics

+## A* maze search
+The problem of maze search is solved using 3 different algorithm:
+	-	Breadth first search
+	-	Greedy Best first search
+	-	A* (A star) search
+The simulation is drawn and one can see the algorithm working realtime

 ## Genetic algorithms
 ### Implementation of Genetic Altorithm for function minimization
 Custom length-bit string representation of a float number